Last Updated on

 Is Buy Me a Coffee Safe?

-So far, I haven’t seen any negative effects on my profile or through donations.
-But, I’ve only started using Buy Me a Coffee recently.
+So far, I’ve collected quite a bit in donations from supporters.
+I haven’t experienced any negative effects or receive any kind of spam through Buy Me a Coffee.
 It’s a secure website while using PayPal’s own secured portal to donate funds.

 Which means, it’s powered by PayPal’s own security systems.
 As I’ve been a user of PayPal since 2003, there are few systems on the Internet I trust more.